jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 Remember the ancient sword that Ike and Vera received from the old ones when they first met?
 It was what Ike needed to propel destiny forward!
 But now, Vera had her finger slit by its blade, and a malicious ancient virus sapped the life out of her.

+> [!NOTE] 🔖
+> wow classic. punished by love.

 ---

 "This is all your fault!"
 Sachi grabbed Ike by the collar.
 If the tragedy had not happened, Ike would have laughed it off, for he was a gentle soul.
 But this time, he slapped Sachi's hand away.

 "Don't you know how to rewind time?
 Please!
 Do it to save Vera!"
 Even the Princess begged.

 "You don't understand.
 Only the future can save the past, not the other way around."
 Ike bit his lip until blood came flowing down.

+> [!NOTE] 🔖
+> OOOOH SO WE *ARE* SAVING THE PAST

 ---

 "A local myth speaks of a Silver Age when people enjoyed a seemingly endless childhood that could last up to two hundred years.
 This only made their short maturity a pain to bear."

+> [!NOTE] 🔖
+> i think the silver age is one of ovid’s four ages. also what if this is klee’s species?

 To the others, childhood was long gone, but youth was forever beyond their reach.

 To be continued in "Vera's Melancholy" without Vera.

 ## volume x
 > "It's enough.
 Let's go home...
 The furthest place I've dreamt of, is the Delphi where you are."
 >
 > Though the explanation is delayed, you should know that Delphi is the center of Greek mythology.
 Vera's Melancholy - the perfect ending... or is it?

+> [!NOTE] 🔖
+> this kind of irl meta thing always confuses & intrigues me. who is writing this? a descender? alice?

 ### Vera's Melancholy
 To revive Vera, Sachi, Ike and the Princess embarked on a spectacular and thrilling journey that lasted twenty years.
 From battling Signor Inferno to slaying the Star Devourer, the trio had even rescued two galaxies and the Galaxy Empire, and eliminated four species of ruthless interstellar worms along the way.